conplementAG/copsctl/CONTRIBUTING.md

 Release creation is partially a manual process.
 You need to tag the master branch first, and then you can either:

 - start the release in Azure DevOps
 - or perform the release manually using [GoReleaser](https://goreleaser.com/).
-For reference on the command, check the Azure DevOps release task.
+For reference on the command, check the Dockerfile / Azure DevOps task.

+Release will be created for the new tag, including all changes since the previous tag in the changelog.